Jigsaw-Code/outline-sdk/x/smart/README.md

 *   The `tls` field specifies a list of TLS transports to test.
 *   Each TLS transport is a string that specifies the transport to use.
 *   For example, `override:host=cloudflare.net|tlsfrag:1` specifies a transport that uses domain fronting with Cloudflare and TLS fragmentation.
-The available transports are defined in the `outline-sdk/x/configurl` package.&#x20;
+The available transports are defined in the `outline-sdk/x/configurl` package.

 ### Using the Smart Dialer